ALL CURRENCIES

 Such prohibitions are undertaken seriously, with the exemption of hotels, whose guests, though not allowed to step outside, may enjoy all the in-house pleasures.

 The spiritual belief is that evil spirits descend to Bali and seeing that it is uninhabited, leave the island alone for another year.
-In preparation for this day, on the eve of Nyepi large colourful sculptures of ‘ogoh-ogoh’ monsters are paraded and then burned in the evening to drive away evil spirits and to symbolise self-purification.
+In preparation for this day, on the eve of Nyepi large colourful sculptures of "ogoh-ogoh" monsters are paraded and then burned in the evening to drive away evil spirits and to symbolise self-purification.

-Anantara Seminyak Bali Resort
+Anantara Uluwatu ResortAnantara Seminyak Bali Resort

-Observe Hindu Day of Silence and Balinese New Year at Anantara Seminyak Bali Resort or Anantara Uluwatu Bali Resort.
+Observe the Hindu Day of Silence and Balinese New Year at Anantara Seminyak Bali Resort or Anantara Uluwatu Bali Resort.

-Curated For You
+Curated for You

 You Might Also Like